-Is Gaza Strip a rich country?
+Is Gaza Strip a wealthy country?

 Movement and access restrictions, violent attacks, and the slow pace of post-conflict reconstruction continue to degrade economic conditions in the Gaza Strip, the smaller of the two areas comprising the Palestinian territories.
 Israeli controls became more restrictive after HAMAS seized control of the territory in June 2007.
 Under Hamas control, Gaza has suffered from rising unemployment, elevated poverty rates, and a sharp contraction of the private sector, which had relied primarily on export markets.